mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ##### Token Response

-The authorization server issues a new access token that is valid for the default protected resource (`https://api.example.com/orders`).
+The authorization server issues a new access token that is valid for the server-assigned protected resource (`https://api.example.com/orders`).

     HTTP/1.1 200 OK
     Content-Type: application/json